Medical Visas and Legal Aspects in Health Tourism

 Companion Visa

-In some cases, medical tourists may need a companion, such as a family member or caregiver, to accompany them.
-Companion visas allow this, and they are often linked to the patient's medical visa.
+Medical tourists occasionally may require a companion, such a family member or caregiver, to travel with them.
+Often connected to the patient's medical visa, companion visas allow this.

 Selecting the Right Destination